-Below are just 10 of the many steps involved in scanning documents that should be followed and documented to ensure the highest level of performance when scanning your documents:
+Below are just 10 of the many steps involved in scanning documents with questions to ask for each step to ensure the process helps to avoid pitfalls:

 - Receiving: How are your boxes received in the document scanning facility?
 Is each box identified according to client, job and shipment?
 Is it a manual or automated process?
 What checks and balances are in place to ensure all boxes were received?
 Where are your boxes held before they go into production?